-Diversity and inclusion is a focus area for Stewart Investors and First Sentier Investors (FSI).
-Stewart Investors has published a statement on diversity and an article on what we have done so far.
 Many of the initiatives are coordinated at the corporate level by FSI.
-FSI supports a number of diversity and inclusion initiatives including 100 Black Interns, Interinvest and Investment2020.
+FSI supports a number of diversity and inclusion initiatives including Investment2020.
+FSI has also partnered with the Financial Services Skills Commission in the UK to launch an industry-wide report on the impact of menopause for women in financial services.

 In 2021 FSI launched working groups for disability, gender, ethnicity, LGBT+, socio-economic and neurodiversity to engage employees on these issues and evolve our approach to diversity as an organisation.
-Further information on FSI's diversity programme is available in the gender pay report, Responsible Investment Report and on FSI's website.
+Further information on FSI's diversity programme is available in the Gender Pay Gap Report, Responsible Investment Report (page 27) and on FSI's website.